Migrating from ECDSA to OAuth2

 Find it here.

-If you are not currently utilizing our SDKs, implement a conventional JWT/OAuth authentication flow:
+If you are not currently utilizing our SDKs, move forward with implementing a conventional JWT/OAuth2 authentication flow:

 • Retrieve a JWT token by calling the /auth_token endpoint using HTTP Basic authentication.